Game4Move78/vaultio/README.md

 This an unofficial Python API for Bitwarden, utilising the stateful local express web server that comes as part of the command line client.
 The [bw serve](https://bitwarden.com/help/cli/#serve) command launches an offline REST API for vault management, and this is a Python API to use its endpoints.
 This interface is stateless and never caches credentials that are served, and simply passes requests onto the Bitwarden background process through a socket connection.

 Currently Bitwarden only serves this API through HTTP over a local TCP port, which has security risks if not guarded properly.
 To address this, I have made a [PR](https://github.com/bitwarden/clients/pull/14262) that may or may not get merged, but allows restricting the CLI server to socket-based and IPC-style communication.
-This means that requests can not be seen by other users and processes, communicating over socket.socketpair or bound unix domain sockets.
+This means that requests can not be seen by other users and processes, communicating over Python's `socket.socketpair` or bound unix domain sockets.

 ## Why not invoke the BW CLI for every command?

 You can!
 It just requires launching the nodejs app every time.
-This method is fast because it communicates directly over sockets or over the network.
+This API is fast because it communicates directly over sockets or over the network.

 ## Install